DallelKh/GEMV_Halide_C/README.md

 Given an input (m,n) matrix A (A has m rows and n columns) and an input vector X of dimension n, GEMV computes a vector Y of dimension m, defined by: Y = A * X. In other words, component i of Y is the dot product of row i of A (a vector of dimension n) and vector X.

 ## Requirements to run on a linux machine
-*1.Install llvm
+1. Install llvm
-*2.Build Halide
+1. Build Halide
-* *Findout more about halide and how to set it up with llvm  at https://github.com/halide/Halide *
+ *Findout more about halide and how to set it up with llvm  at https://github.com/halide/Halide *